LukeGrahamLandry/franca/devlog.md

     this time the problem is easy.fr add_comptime_library for the macos frameworks.
   - confusing. those seem to fix it when i run them alone but also they don't repro consistantly even on the same target if i run all the tests together. once again, it's still progress to produce proof of bugs, fixing them is a separate issue.
-- why bother with uploading binaries, just put their hashes in the repro file. cross compiling the demo website shouldn't be any harder than finding the actions tab even if someone else wanted it for some reason. looks like microslop finally has `archive: false` so i can fix the embarrassing zip files with different hashes dispite the same contents. hopefully srht.site just works and i can check that it repros too.
+- why bother with uploading binaries from all the hosts, just put their hashes in the repro file. looks like microslop finally has `archive: false` so i can fix the embarrassing zip files with different hashes dispite the same contents. hopefully srht.site just works and i can check that it repros too.
+- srht.site can't use cloudflare proxy, but works if just a normal dns thing, which is fine but it means i can't host the demo there because i can't set the magic headers to enable SharedArrayBuffer.

 ## (Mar 18)